johntiger1/vector_cookbook/README.md

 Note: modulefiles are completely optional!
 You can simply source things in the traditional way `. bashrc file`, as in:
 `https://github.com/nng555/cluster_examples/blob/master/example_job.sh#L4`

+## module use
+Where to find the possible modules to load

+## module load
+Actually load a module in

+## module list
+List the possible modules you can load

 # Shell commands:
 1. Eval is used to evaluate expressions.
 Essentially, allows dynamic code parsing (and then execution)